Jheanelle Wilkins facts for kids

 During the COVID-19 pandemic in Maryland, Wilkins led a letter to Governor Larry Hogan calling on him to cancel rent and mortgage payments for residents and businesses affected by the pandemic.
 During the 2021 legislative session, she introduced legislation to prevent landlords from raising rent or issuing charges during public health crises.

-In 2023, Wilkins introduced legislation to allocate $15 million toward rental assistance vouchers.
+In 2023, Wilkins introduced and passed legislation to allocate $15 million toward rental assistance vouchers.

 Social issues